-(4) Market: When a patent application has been approved and a patent subsequently issued, the applicant has the right to assign the commercial exploitation of the patent to individuals and/or companies in one or more countries.
+(4) Market.
+When a patent application has been approved and a patent subsequently issued, the applicant has the right to assign the commercial exploitation of the patent to individuals and/or companies in one or more countries.
 The rate of assigned patents (RAP) in a given field is a measure of the (perceived) proximity of patents to commercial exploitation (Marinova 1999).
-When a patent is assigned, the legally-protected prototype is closer to commercialisation, and assigned patents are thought to have a greater chance of being profitably commercialised (Firestone 1971).
-Although this does not mean that an unassigned patent cannot be commercial purposes.
-The rate of assigned patents is given by:
+When a patent is assigned, the legally protected prototype is closer to commercialization, and assigned patents are thought to have a greater chance of being profitably commercialized (Firestone 1971).
+Although this does not mean that an unassigned patent cannot be commercially exploited, assigning a patent indicates an explicit intention to use it for commercial purposes.
+The rate of assigned patents is given by where AP{ij} is the number of patents in sector i assigned to residents of country j.
+As a ratio, the RAP{ij} is equal to zero when there are no assigned patents in sector i of country j, and equal to unity when the number of patents in sector i assigned to country j is equal to the number of patents in sector i invented by residents of country j.
+The rate can exceed unity when $AP{ij} > P{ij}$, such as when patents in sector i invented by residents of non-j countries are assigned to individuals and/or companies in country j.

-$$RAP{ij} = AP{ij}/P{ij}$$
+$$\operatorname{RAP}{ij} = \operatorname{AP}{ij} / P{ij}$$